tekdi/kisan-frappe/ai_prompts/rules/warehouse_rent/commodity_rules.md

 I need to implement client and server scripts for the Commodity DocType in our Kisan Warehouse Frappe app.

 **CRITICAL REQUIREMENTS:**
-1. Use ONLY Client Script DocType (created via bench console) - DO NOT create .js files
+1. Use ONLY Client Script DocType (created via bench console)
 2. Server script should be minimal: `class Commodity(Document): pass`
 3. All calculations must be client-side only
 4. No server-side validation that could cause database locks